1st trial in Capitol riot ends in conviction on all counts

 Reffitt, 49, of Wylie, Texas, didn’t testify at his trial, which started last Wednesday.
 He showed little visible reaction to the verdict, but his face was covered by a mask.

 Outside court, his wife Nicole said the verdict was “against all American people.
-You’re going to be convicted on your First Amendment rights.
-All Americans should be wary.
+If you’re going to be convicted on your First Amendment rights, all Americans should be wary.
 This fight has just begun.”

 She said her husband was being used as an example by the government.
 “You are all in danger,” she said.